aarong/feedme-client/README.md

 The module is bundled in UMD format and is named `feedmeClient` in the global scope.

-WebSocket and Socket.io transport bundles can be included similarly.
+A WebSocket transport bundle can be included similarly.

 ## API